 Introduction to Kubernetes Operators

-In this fast-growing and technical world, it has become really important to keep an update of new technologies.
-Kubernetes Operators, a technology that was originally designed by Google and is now taken care of by the Cloud Native Computing Foundation.
-An application that is managed by using Kubernetes APIs and kubectl tooling and is deployed on Kuberneter is called a Kubernetes application.
-Packaging, deployment, and management of a Kubernetes application is done by using an Operator, which is why an Operator is acted as a backbone of Kubernetes application.
+In this fast-growing and technical world, it has become really important to keep an update on new technologies.
+Kubernetes Operators, a technology originally designed by Google, is now taken care of by the Cloud Native Computing Foundation.
+An application that is managed by using Kubernetes APIs and kubectl tooling and is deployed on Kubernetes is called a Kubernetes application.
+Packaging, deployment, and management of a Kubernetes application is done by using an Operator, which is why an Operator is acted as a backbone of the Kubernetes application.

 What is Kubernetes?